dyhpoon/dyhpoon.github.io/resume.md

 	</div>
 </div>

-    - Automated tests and error reports by setting up a Jenkins CI server with other tools: [xctool](https://github.com/facebook/xctool), [docker](https://github.com/docker/docker) and [stf](https://github.com/openstf/stf).
+    - Automate tests and error reports by setting up a Jenkins CI server with other tools: [xctool](https://github.com/facebook/xctool), [docker](https://github.com/docker/docker) and [stf](https://github.com/openstf/stf).

-    - Developed a restful Instagram-like backend server and a centralized authentication system using LAMP stack.
+    - Develop a restful Instagram-like backend server and a centralized authentication system using LAMP stack.

     - Some other internal side projects that I wrote:
 		- Instagram SDK in both Android and iOS